Our Mission & Vision

 Encouraging the development of relevant ethical conservation wildlife venues, ecological projects, and responsible volunteering or wildlife viewing experiences is our mandate.

 Besides providing traditional education means, we envision building online tools for facilitating the EwA’s user experience – enabling her/him to make informed decisions and actions.

-For instance, Wildlife tourism or Nature volunteering is a very rewarding experience for all and a definite asset for conservation when the visitors are well informed and well managed.
-EwA is born out of the realization, over years of participating in various wildlife-centered venues all over the world and working closely with wildlife conservation experts, that poorly designed conservation studies, or wildlife touring and volunteering without being prepared and correctly informed is not sustainable.
+For instance, Wildlife tourism or Nature volunteering is a very rewarding experience for all and a definite asset for conservation when the visitors are well-informed and well-managed.
+EwA is born out of the realization, over years of participating in various wildlife-centered venues all over the world and working closely with wildlife conservation experts, that poorly designed conservation studies or wildlife touring and volunteering without being prepared and correctly informed is not sustainable.
 Instead, these are detrimental to the goal of preserving, conserving, protecting.
 Lack of both knowledge and preparation has the adverse overall effect to trigger declines in conservation standards.
-It can even encourages the rise of unethical organizations that actually take advantage of this ignorance for profit as seen in South Africa with lion breeding farms that attract thousands of uninformed conservation volunteers to care about lion cubs for the hidden benefits of personal profits and fueling canned hunting operations.
+It can even encourage the rise of unethical organizations that actually take advantage of this ignorance for profit as seen in South Africa with lion breeding farms that attract thousands of uninformed conservation volunteers to care about lion cubs for the hidden benefits of personal profits and fueling canned hunting operations.